 Thiomersal is a toxic compound, there is no denying that.
 But let’s get back to math.
 The toxicity of compounds is measured through an analysis called the dose-response relationship, which describes the change in effect on an organism caused by differing doses of a compound after a certain exposure time.
 Table salt is tasty and safe in small amounts, but could kill you if taken in huge amounts.
 The dose-response relationship provides a graph that mathematically describes what amounts of a compound causes what effects.
 This would seem to be a logical, and easily understood concept.
 Unfortunately, for many individuals, a bad substance is always bad.

 First of all, the half-life of thiomersal in blood is around 2.2 days.
 That might seem long, but it means half is gone in a couple of days, cleared out by the kidneys.
 It does not accumulate.

 But the math is even more telling.
 This flu vaccine, given once a year, has a maximum dose of 25 micrograms of mercury (but not elemental mercury).
-According to the thiomersal Material Safety Data Sheet (MSDS), the LD50, that is, the approximate dose at which 50% of organisms will die (in this case a mouse), is 5011 mg/kg body weight, if delivered subcutaneously, generally how vaccines are delivered.
+According to an NIH database, the LD50, that is, the approximate dose at which 50% of organisms will die (in this case a mouse), is 98 mg/kg body weight, if delivered subcutaneously, generally how vaccines are delivered.